 A programming paradigm is an approach to writing code using different methods, which also include the problem-solving mechanism of a structure.
 When a programming language is designed, the developers set a structured method that the programmer needs to follow if he codes in that programming language.
 A programming paradigm is a concept that is used to set a methodology of writing code in a particular programming language.

-The programming Paradigm is mostly related to high-level programming languages, you must be heard of object-oriented programming (OOP) which is the most famous programming paradigm, OOP’s are mostly used to solve real-world problem.
+The programming Paradigm is mostly related to high-level programming languages, you must be heard of object-oriented programming (OOP) which is the most famous programming paradigm, OOPs are mostly used to solve real-world problems.

 Types of Programming Paradigm

 There are commonly two types of Programming paradigms in use: